 At What Point Do I Qualify For Workers’ Compensation With My Employer?

-The only requirements that you must meet to qualify for workers’ compensation are to be working for an employer with workers’ comp insurance, to be a paid employee of that employer, and to have a work-related injury.
+The only requirements that you need to meet to qualify for workers’ compensation are to be working for an employer with workers’ comp insurance, to be a paid employee of that employer, and to have a work-related injury.
 There is no minimum time requirement that you have to be employed by that employer.
 You are usually covered from the first day of employment.

 If you are unable to return to work because of your injuries, then you will not receive compensation for the first seven days of lost wages unless you are out of work for 21+ days.
 You can also receive compensation for your medical treatment, prescriptions, recovery and rehabilitation, and even the mileage for traveling to appointments for your injuries.